Pure-Peace/pp-server/README.md

 1. Set your `.osu` files dir path in `pp-server-config/default.toml`
 2. Will let the `.osu` files name be the `md5` of the file
+3. Set your osu!api keys in *.toml (if enabled feature `peace`, set it on your database)

 ### Debug